Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry/controls/objectlistview/ef_object-list-view.en.md

 }}{% endraw %}
 ```

-{% include note.html content="we recommend that you implement a notification-a question for the user about deletion of objects." %}

 ## Check list before removing items

 When working with the list can return a promise using `return` in the handler's body `beforeDeleteRecord`, it is possible to implement asynchronous logic.
 If you do return <promise> then the delete operation will be called after promise is fulfilled .
 If he will be terminated, the deletion will fail.